-- 0533 EMT Conditions and Techniques I A study of the pathophysiology, symptomology and treatments of selected emergency medical/surgical conditions at a level consistent with Ohio EMT-P certification.
-Emphasis is on theory and techniques of assessment, cardiac care, care of acute medical emergencies, and care of the trauma patient.
-Pertinent medical terminology and pharmacology are integrated with all modules.
-(6 credits) - 0534 EMT Conditions and Techniques II A study of commonly encountered medical/surgical emergency conditions at a level consistent with completion of the U.S. Department of Transportation paramedic curriculum.
-Advanced cardiopulmonary and multiple trauma situations provide the basis for learning advanced paramedic responses including drainage techniques, administration of appropriate medication, and holistic inter-system assessment and care.
-(6 credits) - 0535 Rescue Squad Experience This course is designed for students to receive practical experience, riding with Emergency Squads and assisting within the scope of emergency medical technician-paramedic training.
-Students will be assigned to paramedic squads with a major goal being to offer diversity of experience.
-(2 credits) - 0536 Water Rescue and Safety Principles and practice of water rescue techniques, water recovery and boat safety operations are taught in both classroom and field classes.
+0536 Water Rescue and Safety Principles and practice of water rescue techniques, water recovery and boat safety operations are taught in both classroom and field classes.
 Basic concepts of water safety are incorporated into the class, along with consideration of setting up safe waterfront programs.
+(4 credits)

+0537 EMT Clinical Experience VI is within a mental health unit, involving the care and psycho-emotional support of the psychologically disturbed patient.
+Acute crisis intervention is also reinforced through additional theory presentation and role-play situations.
+(1 credit)

-(4 credits) - 0537 EMT Clinical Experience VI Students observe and practice the primary aspects of rescue squad management including station chief skills.
-(3 credits) - 0538 Public Administration This course is designed to teach the organization of governmental services and to facilitate understanding of the cooperative role of various facilities, stressing the need for smooth coordination of governmental agencies and how this can be obtained.
-(3 credits) - 0539 Cartography .This course teaches the reading of various types of maps which Emergency Medical Technicians will use in the course of their work, including highways, city and rural road maps, and topographic map reading.
+0538 Public Administration This course is designed to teach the organization of governmental services and to facilitate understanding of the cooperative role of various facilities, stressing the need for smooth coordination of governmental agencies and how this can be obtained.
+(3 credits)

+0539 Cartography This course teaches the reading of various types of maps which Emergency Medical Technicians will use in the course of their work, including highways, city and rural road maps, and topographic map reading.
 It will incorporate practical experience with the ambulance in situational laboratory set-ups.
+(3 credits)

+0540 Anatomy and Physiology IV Advanced pathophysiology of the body systems useful in emergency care of the sick and injured.
+Laboratory experience involves animal demonstration.
+(3 credits)

-(3 credits) - 0541 EMT Clinical Experience I an introduction to the hospital environment, medical procedures, and the complex inter-relationships of total patient care.
+0541 EMT Clinical Experience I an introduction to the hospital environment, medical procedures, and the complex inter-relationships of total patient care.
 There is observation time for the student to learn the functions of the members of the patient care team.
 Mode of study is directed practice and response to study questions regarding each department visited.
 Experience with rescue squads is arranged on an individual basis.
+(1 credit)

-(1 credit) - 0542 Defensive Driving and Emergency Vehicle Operation Instruction and practice revolves around principles and practices of defensive driving particularly as it relates to ambulances operating under emergency conditions.
-(1 credit) - 0543 Special Problems in EMT Individual study or research related to the student's major area of study is arranged with an EMT instructor.
-(3 credits) - 0544 EMT Clinical Experience IV A continuation of Clinical Experience III, utilizing clinical areas to develop the student's skills at assisting the M.D. with procedures.
+0542 Defensive Driving and Emergency Vehicle Operation Instruction and practice revolves around principles and practices of defensive driving particularly as it relates to ambulances operating under emergency conditions.
+(1 credit)

+0544 EMT Clinical Experience IV A continuation of Clinical Experience III, utilizing clinical areas to develop the student's skills at assisting the M.D. with procedures.
 Completion at this level will include many E.R. technician capabilities, such as sterile tray set-ups, cast room assistance, dressing changes and similar procedures.
 Introductory management skills are included.
 (3 credits)